Mike Davis – Millworks Master Craftsman

 Lori Davis – Animal Husbandry, Medicinal Specialist & the “Poet Farmer”

 Lori has been running an organic farm for ten years and is also a free lance journalist/photographer.
 Lori’s background started in media where she was one of a handful of people to launch Marketplace on NPR at KLON Radio studios in Long Beach California.
 She went on to become a television reporter and producer in Los Angeles and Portland markets.
 Lori later formed and headed a global “go-to-market” consulting company with emphasis in the energy technology sector.
-Her private company offered adjunct Chief Marketing Officer functionality for technology companies looking to rapidly excel toward global dominance in emerging vertical and geographic markets.
+Her private company offered adjunct Chief Marketing Officer functionality for technology companies in emerging vertical and geographic markets.
 With an appreciation for the technology world, Lori also appreciates the antithesis of technology and the pre-requisite for peace being grounded in nature.
 It was from Lori’s 24/7-always on a plane-lifestyle, deeply entrenched in the global tech sector, that drove Lori to pursue a much slower “counter-culture” lifestyle that was centered on “balance” for her family through nature, farm life and doing things by hand.
 Lori manages all the livestock and food production on the farm with her interests being natural medicinals, holistic foods and organic wellness products such as soaps, salves, teas and a home dairy and writes on homesteading and farm life when time permits.
 When she’s writing it’s usually poetry about life on the farm.